luvskyy/YouTubeToFile-YTTF/README.md

 Output: `dist\\YouTubeToFile\\YouTubeToFile.exe`

+## Uninstall
+To uninstall simply delete the install folder.

 ## Notes

 - The build script automatically downloads a Windows FFmpeg “essentials” zip and copies `ffmpeg.exe` + `ffprobe.exe` into `assets\\ffmpeg\\` before building.
 If you’re behind a proxy or downloads are blocked, you can manually place `ffmpeg.exe` and `ffprobe.exe` into `assets\\ffmpeg\\` and rerun the build.